hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

-towards them (e.g. the case of the repeated emergence of the biological spear but the restriction of the biological wheel to molecular assemblies, [which we discussed before](https://manasataramgini.wordpress.com/2012/09/21/macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm/ "Macranthropy and the saMbandha-s between microcosm and macrocosm")).
+towards them (e.g. the case of the repeated emergence of the biological spear but the restriction of the biological wheel to molecular assemblies, [which we discussed before](https://manasataramgini.wordpress.com/2012/09/21/macranthropy-and-the-sambandha-s-between-microcosm-and-macrocosm/ "Macranthropy and the saMbandha-s between microcosm andmacrocosm")).

 Together, these axioms imply that in their early stages of development biological systems are unlikely to be capable of using intelligent